 Mazamet is a typical French town with good amenities for both visitors and its residents alike.
 Within a short stroll from the gates of La Villa de Mazamet, you can enjoy a cold drink at a pavement café, watch the locals play petanque in the park, or sample the fresh produce at the market.

 There is nothing quite like a French market for fresh regional produce and Mazamet has three markets each week, the largest of which are on Tuesday and Saturday mornings between 7am and Noon.
 The Sunday market, for essentials, starts at 9am.

 La Villa offers guests a best of both worlds location; a quiet residential area, yet just a 5 mins walk to the town centre of Mazamet where you will find a good variety of shops & boutiques, cafes & restaurants, our office of tourism and parks.

 Guests staying at La Villa de Mazamet enjoy exclusive discounts in a number of Mazamet’s shops, cafés & restaurants with our free loyalty card.
 When you arrive, you will receive your card & a map of the Town centre that contains details of the businesses taking part and the exclusive discount they are offering to our guests.

-In addition to enjoying dinners at La Villa, we can recommend local bistros and restaurants for both lunch & dinner.
+In addition to enjoying dinners at La Villa, we can recommend local bistros and restaurants for both lunch and dinner.
 Many of these are within walking distance in the town center, while the others are a little further afield to enjoy during your day trips.
 Let us make a reservation for you.